 There's a really good article covering this in deeper detail.
 Read it if you're interested in Why Fixed Bids Are Bad For Clients, Too by thoughtbot.

-As a development agency, we participate in all kinds of projects, but we typically engage in a project length of a minimum of two months, in projects based on a Ruby on Rails & Angular tech stack.
+As a development agency, we participate in all kinds of projects, but we typically engage in a project length of a minimum of three months, in projects based on a Ruby on Rails & Angular tech stack.

 We oftentimes are asked if we take equity in the projects.
 The short answer is no, we don't take equity.
 We have a flat rate for all our development profiles in the company and we offer discounts based on project length and volume of hours.